xenify-io/litepaper/README.md

 <br>

 Welcome to Xenify!
-Our groundbreaking protocol synergistically blends DBXen’s innovative tokenomics and ChainZap’s powerful functionality in one powerful package, setting the stage for a seismic shift in the DeFi landscape.
+Our groundbreaking protocol synergistically blends DBXen’s innovative tokenomics and ChainZap’s powerful functionality into one powerful package, setting the stage for a seismic shift in the DeFi landscape.
 With a maximum total supply of only 21,000,000 XNF tokens, Xenify empowers users to earn XNF by burning XEN or USDy tokens while simultaneously functioning as a first-layer burner for the XEN token.
 Our overarching mission?
 To revolutionise the DeFi space with a seamless, ultra-efficient cross-chain swapping experience that lavishes users with native chain rewards and a token with a finite supply.

 At the core of Xenify's bold vision is ChainZap, a cutting-edge liquidity aggregation protocol that streamlines cross-chain token swaps.
 Whether you want to swap tokens on Ethereum, BNB Chain, Polygon, Arbitrum, or any of the 32 supported chains, Xenify has you covered.
 With access to 19 different aggregators, Xenify guarantees unparalleled liquidity and optimal rates for your swaps.
 By leveraging cutting-edge APIs, Xenify bridges seamless communication with a wide array of DEX aggregators, dramatically enhancing the swapping experience and streamlining the quest for optimal swap routes across the vast tapestry of chains.